 I am interested in adopting a cat/dog I have seen on your site.
 What are my next steps?

-I am interested in adopting a cat/dog I have seen on your site.
-What are my next steps?

 Adopters are asked to complete either a cat adoption application or dog adoption application and spend time with their prospective companion animals.
 All adopters are carefully screened via vet and personal references, and a home visit is conducted.
-A tax deductible donation in an amount agreeable to all parties is requested to help defray our expenses (medical, transport, training, pet supplies, etc).
+A tax deductible donation in an amount agreeable to all parties is requested to help defray our expenses (medical, transport, training, boarding, pet supplies, etc).

 Is Zani’s Furry Friends ZFF, Inc in compliance with New York State Department of Agriculture and Markets regulations?